-The five Appendix Tables A.13, A.14, A.15, A.16, and A.17 present this analysis.
+The five Appendix Tables A.15, A.16, A.17, A.18, and A.19 present this analysis.
 Because of the large number of hypotheses being tested, we present the analysis for each outcome in a separate table.
 Each of these analyses shows results from a single regression with the three different sets of treatments by saturation interactions stacked as adjacent columns.
 Again, this analysis is remarkably clear and consistent in showing an absence of spillover effects.
 Using significance levels derived from within-regression false discovery corrections, we do not have a single significant spillover effect in the control, or differential effect for any treatment, across any of the 60 spillover tests performed here.
 Using unadjusted p-values, we find 4 of these comparisons significant at the 10% level and none at the 5% level, in line with random chance.
+While this spillovers analysis has limited power compared to the main impact estimates, a simple way to illustrate that we see little evidence of strong contamination is as follows.
+For outcomes where we have significant direct effects, such as the productive assets outcome shown in Table A.18, our point estimates for the zero-saturation effect, δ_1 of GD Main (point estimate 4.35) exceed the magnitude of the minimum detectable level of interference (this is approximately 2.8 times the standard error on parameter δ_3) for all but the interference effect of GD Large.
+In such cases, we are powered to rule out forms of interference that were sufficiently large to offset the zero-saturation direct treatment impact.

-Figure I provides a graphical take on this analysis, showing the predicted outcome for each treatment group (in rows) and primary outcome (in columns).
+Figure 1 provides a graphical take on this analysis, showing the predicted outcome for each treatment group (in rows) and primary outcome (in columns).
 Using the observed treatment saturations and the estimated saturation slopes, this exercise predicts the outcome we would expect to see within each arm and outcome as the local intensity of treatment changes, with the specific treatment saturations generating the spillovers plotted as different colored fitted lines in each graph.
 The only visual signs of spillovers are restricted to the GD-Large arm (which in reality has a limited variation in the saturations), while the HD and GD Main arms which are the core of the benchmarking exercise appear completely invariant to local intensity of treatment.